tetherless-world/FREx/docs/pages/food.md

 ---
-sort: 5
+sort: 3
 ---

-# Example Applications

-## Food Recommendation
+# Food Recommendation

+## Overview

 content about food recommender system

+## Data and Resources

+foodkg, guidelines for health

+## Recommendation Processes

+show and tell pipelines and some models related to app

+## Example Output

+output examples